ehsaantech/book-app/README.md

-# Case Study: Movie Website
+# Case Study: Book Website

-Welcome to the Movie Website repository!
-This project aims to develop a feature-rich movie website where users can explore, add, edit, and manage movies.
+Welcome to the Book Website repository!
+This project aims to develop a feature-rich Book website where users can explore, add, edit, and manage Books.
 The website includes authentication features such as login and signup, and state management is implemented using Redux.